-The best answers for, “what’s your desired salary?” on job applications and interviews will AVOID telling the company your specific salary requirements.
+Let’s start with the most important rule: The best answers for, “what is your desired salary?” on applications and interviews will AVOID telling the company your specific salary expectations.

-In fact, you want to wait until you’re sure the company is interested in offering you the position to reveal your salary goals.
+In fact, you want to wait until you know the company is interested in offering you the position to reveal your salary expectations.
+Sharing desired salary before this point can cost you thousands of dollars or cost you the job, and I’ll explain why.

 Let’s get started…